michaeltouati/ESVM/contrib.md

 git clone https://github.com/michaeltouati/ESVM.git

-2) In case, it's been a long time you did the step 1), make sure you have the latest updates by typing :
+2) If it's been a long time you did the step 1., make sure you have the latest ESVM updates by typing :

 git pull

-3) Once you've have modified the ESVM source file(s) to fix a bug or propose a new feature(s), type from your local ESVM directory :
+3) Once you've have modified the ESVM source file(s) to fix a bug or propose a new feature, type from your local ESVM directory :

 make clean_all